WideSu/JavaEEWeb/README.md

 - Open source
 - Easy to customize: built-in custom DOM class library, precise operation of DOM
 - Scalable: plug-in-based design, all functions are plug-ins, and functions can be increased or decreased according to needs
-- Style: It is very easy to modify the editor style, just modify one CSS file
+- Easy to change style: easy to modify the editor style, just modify one CSS file
-- Compatible : Support most major browsers, such as IE, Firefox, Safari, Chrome, Opera
+- Compatible for major browsers: Support most major browsers, such as IE, Firefox, Safari, Chrome, Opera